hintjens/czmq2-x/README.md

     CZMQ_EXPORT void
         zfile_mode_default (void);

+This class is a new API, deprecating the old zfile class (which still exists but is implemented in zsys now).

 <A name="toc4-243" title="zframe - working with single message frames" />
 #### zframe - working with single message frames